z900collector/S16-TTL-CPU/README.md

 ## Advanced Registers

 Influenced by the MIPS CPU again, my initial design has registers R0 to R7.
-Having 8 registers means having 3 bits for a source and 3 bits for a destination register format.
+Having eight (8) registers means having 3 bits for a source and 3 bits for a destination register format.
 Rather than have the Main Controller/Sequencer (MCS) control the registers, the MCS would signal the registers of an operation via a Register Control Bus and the Register Controller/Sequencer (RCS) does the task.
 This allows the Instruction fetch cycle to re-occur directly after the RCS takes over (it would do it's task(s) during the fetch, decode cycle), then be ready at the Execute cycle for the next register operation if there was one directly after the current one.

+### Possible Issues ###

+There maybe timing issues to still debug but once I build the register modules, the design is 95% complete and is ready to prototype.

 ### Localised ALU functions